-Note: SQL Sentry requires vCenter 5.5, vCenter 6, vCenter 6.5, and vCenter 6.7 to monitor VMware machines. vCenter 6.5 is only supported by SQL Sentry in v11.2 or higher. vCenter 6.7 is only supported by SQL Sentry in v19.0.
+Note: SQL Sentry requires vCenter 5.5, vCenter 6, vCenter 6.5, vCenter 6.7, and vCenter 7.0 to monitor VMware machines. vCenter 6.5 is only supported by SQL Sentry in v11.2 or higher. vCenter 6.7 is only supported by SQL Sentry in v19.0. vCenter 7.0 is only supported by SQL Sentry in versions 2022.4 or higher.
 See the System Requirements article for full requirements.

 To monitor a VMware host, monitor the associated vCenter.
 Right-click VMware in the Navigator pane, and then select Add vCenter in the context menu.

 Add the appropriate parameters for monitoring the vCenter, and select OK to perform a connection test.
 Once the test passes, the vCenter is registered and starts collecting configuration and performance data.

 Note: If you select the Use Windows Session authentication option, your account and the SQL Sentry monitoring service account need to have at least read-only access to the vCenter server.
 If you don't already have access, the VMware administrator at your company can grant you access.

 |Display Name||Alias for the vCenter in the SQL Sentry client.|

 |Account Credentials||Credentials used for pulling data from the vCenter.
 Select Use Windows session authentication to use the SQL Sentry account.|

 |Site||Specifies which monitoring service(s) are used for data collection.|

 Add any associated VMware hosts by right-clicking the appropriate site where you want the VMware host to be monitored, select Add, and then select VMware Host.
 Provide the server name for the VMware host > Connect.
 For more information about VMware hosts, see the Virtualization Node topic.